 The United Soccer Leagues accepts management of the MISL, and merges it with the USL's fledgling I-League.
 The new-look MISL kicks off in November with seven teams.

-2013 FIFRA announces the first indoor soccer World Cup event to be played in 2015 in the United States.
+The WMF announces the first indoor soccer World Cup will played in 2015 in the United States.

 2014 Almost immediately after the MISL Championship Series ends, six MISL teams leave the league, eventually joining the Professional Arena Soccer League.
 The former MISL teams and a group of PASL teams transform the PASL into the Major Arena Soccer League.